hp4k1h5/agora/docs/TUTORIAL.md

 ## commands

-Most interaction in iexcli is through the repl, where the user can enter command strings and update the components or manage bots or trade.
+Most interaction in agora is through the repl, where the user can enter command strings and update the components or manage bots or trade.
 Typically command words are order-agnostic, though there are some exceptions.
-This means that the following two commands are interpreted identically by iexcli.
+This means that the following two commands are interpreted identically by agora.

 ```bash
 $TM quote [1
 [1 $tm quote
 ```

-This command tell iexcli to update the 1st window with a quote component of
+This command tell agora to update the 1st window with a quote component of
 \$TM.
 Try it out.
 If you are not in the repl and have no cursor, type `>` to focus the repl.
 Then type one of the above commands and hit <kbd>enter</kbd>